-Sell Some of Your Belongings to Show Her How Serious You Are
+Sell Some of Your Belongings To Show Them How Serious You Are

 For example, maybe sell your video game console or laptop or downgrade your phone, etc. When I bought a recreational motorcycle a few years ago, my wife had concerns about finances.
 So I sold my Play Station which paid for a big chunk of my motorcycle and also showed my wife how serious I was about getting a motorcycle.

-Remember, if your wife agrees to letting you get a bike, she is sacrificing her worries and nerves.
+Remember, if your wife or partner agrees to letting you get a bike, she is sacrificing her worries and nerves.
 Compromise, compromise, compromise!